DevExpress/devextreme-reactive/packages/dx-react-chart/docs/guides/tooltip.md

 # React Chart - Tooltip

-The React Chart supports tooltip.
+A tooltip is a small pop-up rectangle displaying information about a series point that the user pauses on.

 ## Related Plugins

-The following plugins implement tooltip:
+The following plugins implement the tooltip:

 - [EventTracker](../reference/event-tracker.md) - allows you to handle a click and hover on a point or series
 - [Tooltip](../reference/tooltip.md) - renders the tooltip